crazytek123/steam_template/readme.txt

 Inspired by Steam's gaming interface design.
 Built with modern web standards and WordPress best practices.

+**Special Thanks:**
+- Steam for interface inspiration
+- WordPress community for best practices
+- Mobile-first design principles
+- Component-based architecture patterns

 == Installation ==

 See the detailed installation instructions in the Description section above.

 == Frequently Asked Questions ==

-= Is this plugin compatible with my theme? =
+= How do I access the new Mobile Editor? =

+Go to WordPress Admin → Demontek Steam → 📱 Mobile Editor.
+You'll see a post selection grid where you can choose an existing post or create a new one.

+= Does the Mobile Editor work on desktop computers? =

 Yes!
-The plugin is designed to work with any WordPress theme.
-It uses its own template system that doesn't interfere with your theme's design.
+While optimized for mobile devices, the Mobile Editor works perfectly on desktop computers, tablets, and any device with a modern browser.

-= Can I customize the Steam layout? =
+= Can I still use the traditional WordPress editor? =

 Absolutely!
-You can copy the template files to your theme directory and modify them, or override the CSS styles in your theme's stylesheet.
+The Mobile Editor is an addition to your existing workflow.
+You can still use the classic WordPress editor, and there are quick links to switch between them.

+= How does the real-time preview work? =

+The preview updates instantly as you type.
+Changes to titles, descriptions, and other fields are reflected immediately in the mobile preview pane.

+= Is the Mobile Editor compatible with my theme? =

+Yes!
+The Mobile Editor is a standalone admin interface that doesn't affect your theme.
+It edits the same post data that your theme displays.

+= What happens if I disable the plugin? =

+All your content remains safe as regular WordPress posts.
+The Steam layout won't display, but all your content and custom fields are preserved.

-= How many trailers can I add per post? =
+= Can I customize the Mobile Editor interface? =

-You can add up to 5 trailers per post using the `trailer_1` through `trailer_5` custom fields.
+The Mobile Editor uses CSS that can be overridden.
+However, it's designed to be complete out-of-the-box.
+Focus on customizing the frontend Steam layout instead.

-= Does this work with YouTube videos only? =
+= How does auto-save work in the Mobile Editor? =

-Currently, the plugin is optimized for YouTube videos, but you can add any video URL to the custom fields.

-= Will this slow down my website? =

-No!
-The plugin only loads its assets on posts that use the Steam layout, and it's optimized for performance with lazy loading and efficient code.
+Changes are automatically saved every 2 seconds.
+You'll see confirmation notifications, and there's no need to manually save your work.

 = Can I use this for non-gaming content? =

-While designed for gaming content, you can adapt it for any content that benefits from a media-rich layout with multiple videos and detailed information.
+While designed for gaming content, you can adapt it for any media-rich content that benefits from trailers, reviews, and detailed information.

+= Does this work with Gutenberg/Block Editor? =

+Yes!
+The plugin adds custom fields that work with both classic and block editors.
+The Mobile Editor provides an alternative interface for managing these fields.

 == Screenshots ==

+1. **Mobile Editor Interface** - Revolutionary tabbed interface with real-time preview
+2. **Component Communication** - Visual feedback showing active modules and status
+3. **Post Selection Grid** - Choose from recent posts with status indicators
-1. **Steam Layout Frontend** - Beautiful Steam-inspired gaming layout with resizable sections
+4. **Steam Layout Frontend** - Beautiful Steam-inspired gaming layout
-2. **Admin Dashboard** - Comprehensive admin interface with live preview and debugging
+5. **Architecture Map** - Visual representation of plugin components
+6. **Real-time Preview** - Instant updates as you edit content
-3. **Edit Post Interface** - Enhanced edit post screen with Steam field management
+7. **Traditional Admin** - Enhanced WordPress admin with Steam controls
-4. **Mobile Layout** - Fully responsive design optimized for mobile devices
-5. **Debug Console** - Real-time performance monitoring and system information
-6. **Field Inspector** - Live field management with completion tracking
+8. **Mobile Responsive** - Perfect display on all screen sizes

 == Upgrade Notice ==

+= 1.8.0 =
+REVOLUTIONARY UPDATE: New Mobile Editor with tabbed architecture, real-time preview, and component communication system!
+This is a major feature release that transforms how you create gaming content.
+Safe upgrade with full backward compatibility.
+Highly recommended for all users!

+= 1.7.0 =
+Performance optimizations and enhanced modular architecture.
+Safe upgrade recommended.

 = 1.6.3 =
 Critical JavaScript error fixes and modular architecture improvements.
 Safe upgrade with full backward compatibility.
 Highly recommended for all users.